 Temperature Affects Taste

-If the wines are served too cold then aromas and flavors will be suppressed and muted and, for reds, the tannins may seem harsh and astringent.
+If the wines are served too cold then aromas and flavors will be suppressed and muted and, for reds, the tannins may seem harsh and bitter.
 Too often, white wines are served straight out of a fridge while reds are opened at toasty room temperature, neither situation is ideal.

 Best Temperatures for Serving Wine